Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Introduction

-The claim (1) can be proved by concrete calculation in a suitable universal algebra since $A_\pm (z)$ in Table \ref{table:finie type} is concrete.
+The claim (1) can be proved by concrete calculation in a suitable universal algebra since~$A_\pm (z)$ in Table \ref{table:finie type} is concrete.
 We, however, give another proof involving cluster algebras.
-We give a quiver and a sequence of mutations for each $A_\pm (z)$ in Table \ref{table:finie type} that yields the Y-system as the exchange relation of coefficients in the cluster algebra.
+We give a~quiver and a sequence of mutations for each $A_\pm (z)$ in Table \ref{table:finie type} that yields the $Y$-system as the exchange relation of coefficients in the cluster algebra.
 See Table \ref{table:quivers} for quivers and mutations.
-We can verify that some iteration of this sequence of mutations, as well as its inverse, is a reddening sequence (Theorem \ref{theorem:reddening}).
-Thanks to the deep results in the theory of cluster algebras, this property is enough to imply the periodicity (Proposition \ref{prop:fin type of reddening}).
-The number $h_\pm$ in Table \ref{table:finie type} are the length of reddening sequences in positive and negative directions, respectively.
-This verification of the periodicity is interesting not only because it is computationally more efficient, but also because it leads to nontrivial dilogarithm identities associated with Donaldson-Thomas invariants (Corollary \ref{cor:q-dilog identity}).
+We can verify that some iteration of this sequence of mutations, as well as its inverse, is a~reddening sequence (see Theorem \ref{theorem:reddening}).
+Thanks to the deep results in the theory of cluster algebras, this property is enough to imply the periodicity (see Proposition \ref{prop:fin type of reddening}).
+The numbers $h_\pm$ in Table~\ref{table:finie type} are the length of reddening sequences in positive and negative directions, respectively.
+This verification of the periodicity is interesting not only because it is computationally more efficient, but also because it leads to nontrivial dilogarithm identities associated with Donaldson--Thomas invariants (see Corollary \ref{cor:q-dilog identity}).